At a special 'Halfway dinner'

 Robert Foley (Biological Anthropology) is concerned with understanding the pattern of human evolution in terms of evolutionary processes.
 While much of his work has been concerned with the whole range of human evolution since the divergence from the African apes, more recently it has been developed in relation to modern human evolution and diversity.

 David Good (Psychology) is interested in how our understanding of human communication can contribute to the design and use of new informational and communication technologies, as well as the role of social factors in the evolution of language and intelligence.

 Caroline Humphrey (Social Anthropology) has carried out research in Siberia and Mongolia in the Soviet and post-Soviet periods, and has also worked in India, Nepal and China (Inner Mongolia and Manchuria).
 Her research interests include shamanism and Buddhism; theories of ritual; socialist/ post-socialist economy and society; political forms; and the political imagination in east Asia.

-James Laidlaw (Social Anthropology) has worked in south Asia (India) and east Asia (Taiwan and Inner Mongolia).
+James Laidlaw (Social Anthropology) is the Director of Studies for Part I. He has worked in south Asia (India) and east Asia (Taiwan and Inner Mongolia).
 His interests include the anthropological study of morality, and the interface of anthropology and moral philosophy; religion and ritual, with special interest in the Asian religions of Jainism, Hinduism, and Buddhism; and theoretical approaches to religion including cognitive psychology.